jcore92/ghostAPT/README.md

 This decision was made because it was designed for it.
 I don't like many of the other DE's out there BUT, I do understand there are others out there who like something else.
 A goal down the line is to make it so you only need Konsole and an Ubuntu-based distro to be able to run ghostAPT.
 This will take time, effort, and a lot of testing and I am the only developer to-date so if it isn't too much of a burden I will hopefully get around to it.

+You will need to install:
+Curl, Konsole, KDE, Ubuntu-based Distro

 Installation
 =====================================================================